At least one dead as white nationalists ignite Virginia clashes

 "We condemn in the strongest possible terms this egregious display of hatred, bigotry and violence on many sides."

-A reporter shouted a question to Trump about whether he had spoken out strongly enough against white nationalists but the president made no comment.
+Trump made no reply to a reporter's shouted question whether he had spoken out strongly enough against white nationalists.

-A man from Ohio was held by police on charges relating to the car incident, including second-degree murder, according to Martin Kumer, Albemarle Charlottesville's regional jail superintendent.
+A man from Ohio was held by police on charges relating to the car incident, including second-degree murder, said Martin Kumer, Albemarle Charlottesville's regional jail superintendent.

 The suspect was James Alex Fields, Jr., a 20-year-old white man from Ohio, Kumer said.
 It was not clear why the suspect was in Charlottesville, home to the University of Virginia's flagship campus.

 After hours of clashes, a silver sedan driving at high speed plowed into the crowd before reversing along the same street.
-The incident took place about two blocks from the park that houses the statue of Robert E. Lee, who headed the Confederate army in the American Civil War.
+The incident took place about two blocks from the park displaying the statue of Robert E. Lee, who headed the Confederate army in the American Civil War.

 Five people suffered critical injuries and four had serious injuries from the car strike, health officials said.